TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 ---

-We cannot do justice to the breadth and depth of the topics smooth and convex optimisation in one chapter.
+We cannot do justice to the breadth and depth of the topics smooth and convex optimization in one chapter.
 Rather, we hope that this chapter serves as a starting point for further study in one of these areas for some, and provides useful recipes for others.

 ## Exercises